 Achievements

-- High-profile advocate on opioid treatment and addiction services, framing it as a public health crisis.
+- High-profile focus on opioid response funding, treatment access, and public health resources in hard-hit communities.

 Controversies

-- Criticized from the left for protecting fossil fuel interests and resisting aggressive climate targets.
+- Criticized from the left for protecting coal and natural gas interests and resisting aggressive climate targets.

 Top Donors